yougotwill/origamivsc/README.md

 ![](keys.png)

 ## Special Thanks
-Thanks to the [Sublime Text team](https://github.com/SublimeText) for maintaining the Origami repository and [geddski](https://github.com/geddski) for developing Macros VS Code extension for making such awesome software.
+Thanks to the [Sublime Text team](https://github.com/SublimeText) for maintaining the Origami repository and [geddski](https://github.com/geddski) for developing the Macros for VS Code extension.

 Finally thanks to [Alex on Unsplash](https://unsplash.com/@worthyofelegance) who took the Origami picture.